michaelmonson/graphql-demo-kotlin-mongodb/README.md

 Query type is a root type in GraphQL schema used to create a query to fetch the data from GraphQL server.
 It's commonly used to define read-only (GET) operations.

+Note: Array or List of objects are indicated with a pair of square/box brackets, and an explanation point (exclamatory symbol) indicates as its mandatory/required property.

 ## Mutation Type:

 Mutation type is another root type in GraphQL schema, used to define operations to manipulate data (POST, PUT, DELETE).